Spotlight Research Grant

 Additional research staff support should also be commensurate with project percent effort and is unrestricted, except for research fellows which is limited to 50% effort.

-Review and download the Spotlight Research Grant application.
+Review and download the NEA Spotlight Research Grant Application.
 See the NEA grant conditions of award and frequently asked questions for additional award information and requirements.

-Completed applications must be received by Monday, July 31, 2023, at 5:00 p.m.
+Completed applications must be received by Wednesday, July 31, 2024 at 5 p.m.
 PDT.
-NO EXCEPTIONS will be made to this deadline.
+NO EXCEPTIONS can be made to this deadline.

 Email grants@nationaleczema.org with any additional questions on this award or the award process.